bonjohen/ResearchAgent/README.md

 This will start a web server at http://localhost:5000 where you can:
 1. Start new research tasks with different models and search providers
 2. View research progress in real-time
+3. Run follow-up research on generated questions
-3. Browse and read all generated reports
+4. Browse and read all generated reports
-4. Track active research tasks
+5. Track active research tasks

 ### Command-line Options